AdobeDocs/frameio-api/src/pages/guides/FAQ/index.md

 For the moment, Yes.

-### Once the V4 API is generally available, will the **automations I set up on V3** using developer tokens be broken, or will these be migrated to V4 automatically?
+### Once the V4 API is generally available, will the automations I set up with the legacy product continue to work? i.e. will these be migrated to V4 automatically?

-All automations using v3 developer tokens will be broken and we **do not** have any way to migrate them to v4.
+All automations using legacy developer tokens will no longer work for V4 accounts.
+We **do not** have any way to migrate them to V4.

 ### Can we create and **manage Collections programmatically** on V4?